fabianloewe/plugal/README.md

 There are some things to notice.
 You don't directly get your resulting data but a wrapper containing it.
 The `Plugal::Result` class can also signal you failure so you can handle errors.
 For more information check the docs.

 Again an instance must be created and run.
+This application will receive data from all providers connected to it.
 ```crystal
 recv = MyReceiver.new
 recv.run